bhaveshshrimali/FEniCS_homogenization/README.md

 # Some sample cases
-Added are some elementary load cases for a "simple cubic" unit cell with a spherical void placed at the geometric center of the cube.
+The above code `3dtest.py` runs elementary load cases (6 of them in 3D) to numerically determine the effective modulus (6 x 6 tensor).
+See for instance, below, a "simple cubic" unit cell with a spherical void placed at the geometric center of the cube.
+The corresponding displacement ($u$) is rendered below.
 ![](/Images/test_xx_clipped.png?raw=true "Axial strain of 0.01")